PouyaPouryaie/gitdemo/readme3.md

     git remote set-url origin newAddress(newName)

-# show details
+# Diff & Show

-    - for a specific commit
-    git show commit_id
+    - showing for a specific commit git show commit_id

-    - for a specific file
+    - showing for a specific file
     git show file_name

+    -- list of all changes
+    git diff-tree -r <branch_name>

+    -- compare two branch -> In short, it will show you all the commits that “branch_2” has that are not in “branch_1” git diff <branch_1>..<branch_2>

 # track remote branch on local branch